The Tampa EDITION

 THE FOOD

 On the property are multiple restaurants for you to choose.
 One of them is called Lilac, a Michelin-Starred Mediterranean restaurant.
 Everything I ate there was absolutely delicious.
 The ambiance was impeccable as well.
-The same Michelin Star chef is the founder of Azure Restaurant also located on the property which serves Greek food.
+The same Michelin Star chef is the founder of Azure Restaurant, also located on the property, which serves Greek food.
 This restaurant is located on the roof with the most beautiful views and decor.
 All the food I ate at the hotel was incredible, even the room service.
 I have never stayed at a hotel and loved everything I’ve eaten before, and that’s saying A LOT.
-The Tampa EDITION gets 10’s across the board for their food offerings.
+The Tampa EDITION gets 10’s across the board for its food offerings.

 THE POOL